amitsaha/amitsaha.github.io/content/what-is-my-program-doing-after-i-run-it-linux.md

 The program has two characteristics:

 - The `while True` loop means it is continuously trying to run or get CPU time
-- Inside the loop, we create a file and write a string to it
+- Inside the loop, we create a file and write a string to it i.e. our program also performs Input/Output (in this case, Disk wries).

 Let's now run the program in the background: